As many that have received

 Jesus response to each temptation was the Word of Scripture to anwer the voice of the tempter: He was tempted through appetites and responded, "Man shall not live by bread only, but by every word that proceeds from the mouth of God."
 He was tempted in the soul or ego when offered fame, fortune and power, and responded, "You shall worship the Lord only and him only shall you serve."
 He was tempted in the Spirit when told that he could exercise his God-given inheritance for vain reasons, and responded, "You shall not put the Lord thy God to the test."

-in Christ.
-Jesus said, as I am so are you in
+his inherited rights in Christ.
+Jesus said, as I am so are you in this

-against believers who begin to know about the
+which are leveled against believers who begin to know about the power

 Jesus returned from the wilderness experience not weakened and discouraged but "full of the Spirit and power."
 Victorious in great trials, refined, the man of God is prepared for ministry; he is thoroughly prepared for every good work.
 (2 Timothy 2:21)